Tarzan and Jane (TV series)

 The first season streamed on Netflix on January 6, 2017.
 The second season streamed on October 12, 2018.

-From December 13 to December 21, 2019, the series rerun on Discovery Family.
+From December 13 to 21, 2019, the series reran on Discovery Family.

 Premise

 Saved from a plane crash and given supernatural powers, a teenaged Tarzan joins forces with a brave city girl called Jane Porter to protect his jungle home from threats.